timescale/docs/promscale/send-data/opentelemetry.md

 and Prometheus remote write protocol for metrics.
 You can use any of the OpenTelemetry client SDKs, instrumentation libraries, or the OpenTelemetry Collector to send traces to Promscale using OTLP.
 Currently, Promscale only supports **gRPC** for traces.
-OpenTelemetry metrics are converted into Prometheus remote write format in OpenTelemetry Collector and exported to Promscale **HTTP** endpoint.
+To send OpenTelemetry metrics to Promscale you can use the OpenTelemetry Collector to convert OTLP metrics to Prometheus metrics.

 ## Send data using the OpenTelemetry Collector
 We recommend that you use the OpenTelemetry Collector to export data to an